-If you are juggling to invest in short-term investment plans or unable to decide on the right one, among the various available options, FD is the safest option that you can consider is a financial tool that comes with a fixed rate of interest until a given maturity date.
+If you are juggling to invest in short-term investment plans or unable to decide on the right one, let us tell you, FD is the safest option that you can consider.
+Fixed Deposit is one of the most sought-after investment instruments that comes with a fixed rate of interest and guaranteed returns.
 These offer a higher rate of interest than a savings account.Read more

 The rate of interest may differ from bank to bank and decided by the bank only.
-But, what if you can calculate Fixed Deposit ROI on your own?
-Yes, it is possible with the help of Fixed Deposit calculator.
+But what if you can calculate Fixed Deposit ROI on your own?
+Yes, it is possible with the help of FD calculator.

 Fixed deposit calculator is an online tool that helps you calculate how much rate of interest you can earn by investing in an FD account for a fixed tenure.
 By simply providing certain information, one can easily calculate FD interests.
-Online FD calculator is used to determine the maturity amount by applying compound interest on a monthly, quarterly, half-yearly or annual basis.
+Online FD calculator is used to calculate the maturity amount by applying compound interest on a monthly, quarterly, half-yearly or annual basis.

 The FD calculator considers the deposit tenure, the type of fixed deposit scheme, the principal investment and the rate of interest offered by the bank, to calculate the return value at maturity.
 It is recommended by the financial experts to use FD calculator to know the value of your investment, before applying for one.

 Though FDs don’t offer a lucrative return, they are the safest investment avenue on the earth!
 By using FD calculator India, rates of interests can be checked even before opening an account.
 At the time of calculation, both the simple and compound interest are considered.
 The initially invested amount will be calculated with simple interest where the principle and the subsequent amount are calculated based on the offered compound interest.
 FD calculator makes it easier for an investor to calculate the maturity amount to be earned.
-Fixed deposit calculator shows the rate of interest basis of certain inputs provided by the FD seekers such as deposit amount, deposit tenure and the offered rate of interest.
+Fixed deposit calculator shows the rate of interest basis of certain inputs provided by the FD seekers such as deposit amount, deposit tenure, and the offered rate of interest.

 The fixed deposit calculator at Policybazaar.com has been designed to meet the requirements of its users and to provide adequate information.
 By using FD calculator tool, you can effortlessly calculate your interest.
 It reduces the need for manual calculation of interest.
 Sometimes, these calculators are more effective even than a computerised spreadsheet.
 All you need to do is to provide some information such as: